vladimir-golovnin/identidock/README.md

 Simple identicon server based on monsterid from Kevin Gaudin.

-From "Using Docker" by Adrian Mouat published bt O'Reilly Media
+From "Using Docker" by Adrian Mouat published by O'Reilly Media